RapidReboot/rr_inventory/README.md

 ## Getting Started

-First thing we need to do is create products for everything that we will want to be shipping.
+1. Create products for everything that we will want to be shipping.

-After all of the products are created, go through and add the photos and how many you have on hand as well as how many you need.
+2. Go through and add the photos and how many you have on hand as well as how many you need.

-Go to the suppliers tab and also add in all the suppliers (this will be used to add more products in the future).
+3. Navigate to the suppliers page and set all the different products to the correct supplier.
+Each supplier will be able to submit more products and update the "on hand" number.

-Add in a warehouse account in the Supabase Auth.
-Using the same email, add an account in the accounts site and set the permissions.
+4. create accounts in Supabase AND in the permissions page in the website.

+(NOTE: When creating supplier accounts USE EMAILS THAT END WITH THE SUPPLIER NAME.
+For example, examplesupplier@Suppliername.com. @gmail.com, hotmail, and other account names will not work.)

-## Upcoming Updates
+## Upcoming Changes

-1. Adding in a faster way to scan products
-2. Automate the Admin to Supplier email request system.
-3. Adding in event logs.
+Automatic supplier email alerts.
+Event history filters.
+Image to url creation tool.